faustinaleo18/IOIP-in-Saturated-Reservoir/README.md

 # IOIP-in-Saturated-Reservoir

-This project describe to calculate Initial Oil in Place from MBAL
+### Description
+This project is based on Basic Reservoir Engineering concept which is MBAL.
+The concept that we take is to determine Initial Oil in Place (IOIP) with Material Balance (MBAL) equations with the case is in Saturated Reservoir (no gas cap and no water drive).

+### Requirements
+- Data (csv)
+- Python